viniciusdz/macfinder/README.md

 # MacFinder

-MacFinder is a Python script for search vendor of mac list.
+MacFinder is a Python script for search vendor of mac address list.

 ## Usage Example